DirtyHairy/node-libxl/README.md

 ## Node.js

-The current branch (0.4.x) supports all current versions of Node.js starting with 10.0.0.
+The current branch (0.6.x) supports all current versions of Node.js starting with 18.0.0.
-If you need support for older Node versions, use the 0.3.x and 0.2.x branches --- those support Node.js down to version 0.10.0.
+If you need support for older Node versions you'll have to use an older version of the bindings.

 Be aware, though, that the build time dependencies have moved on and are starting to use ES6 features that break support for Node < 6, even if those older versions of node-libxl